alaffin12/stackedit/Caught by Stradh.md

 * One of Life will then offer to read the fortunes of the party:

 > "I can see you walk a path.
 Let me light a lamp for you, to help you with the way forward."
-> "The eight of swords.
-You are trapped.
-Surrounded on all sides, forced to walk a path not of your own choosing."
->
+> "Let us see where you begin, where you are now."
+She deals two cards.
+"The eight of swords upon the magician.

 One of Life